 What to expect from a rheology measurement service laboratory?

-You are looking for a laboratory provider in rheology for your emulsions, gels, powder, resin or other suspension?
+Are you looking for a rheology service laboratory for your emulsions, gels, powder, resin or other suspension?

 You will find a number of them, both public and private; but beware, rheology often makes people disappointed.
 Here are some recommendations and points for reflection to assist you in your efforts.